 - In children: : initial fluid therapy for a 24 hour period is the Parkland formula + 24 h maintenance fluid requirements

 - Note that this is an INITIAL estimate for fluid requirements: fluid therapy should be modified to achieve a urine output of > 0.5 mL/kg/hr in adults and > 1 mL/kg/hr in children.

-- Remove any burnt clothing, cool the burnt area with cool running water or saline-soaked gauzes.
+- Cool the burnt area with cool running water or saline-soaked gauzes.
 Do NOT use ice or ice water!
 Cover the wound with a sterile dressing.